 Depression is a complex mental health condition that can manifest in various ways.
 Signs often extend beyond the well-known symptoms such as persistent sadness and loss of interest in activities.
 Examples include:

-- Anger Outbursts: While sadness is commonly associated with depression, individuals experiencing depression may also exhibit heightened and frequent anger outbursts.
-Unexplained outbursts of anger, irritability over minor issues, or a general feeling of being easily agitated can be subtle signs of underlying depression that require attention and support.
+- Anger: While sadness is commonly associated with depression, those experiencing depression may also exhibit heightened and frequent anger outbursts.
+Irritability over minor issues, or a general feeling of being easily agitated can be subtle signs of underlying depression.

-- Changes in Sleep Patterns: While disturbances in sleep, such as insomnia or hypersomnia, are commonly recognized symptoms of depression, less obvious signs, such as oversleeping during the day or feeling fatigued despite getting adequate sleep, can also point to underlying depressive symptoms.
-Unexplained changes in sleep patterns warrant attention and may indicate the need for a mental health assessment.
+- Changes in Sleep Patterns: Insomnia and hypersomnia are commonly recognized symptoms of depression.
+Less obvious signs, such as oversleeping during the day or feeling fatigued despite getting adequate sleep, can also point to depression.

-- Difficulty Concentrating or Making Decisions: Cognitive symptoms of depression, such as difficulty concentrating, memory problems, or indecisiveness, can contribute to impaired functioning and productivity.
-Those experiencing these challenges may struggle to focus on tasks, retain information, or make simple decisions, affecting their day-to-day activities and quality of life.
+- Difficulty Concentrating or Making Decisions: Difficulty concentrating, memory problems, or indecisiveness can contribute to impaired function and productivity.
+Those experiencing these challenges may struggle to focus on tasks, retain information, or make simple decisions, affecting their day-to-day activities.

 - Heightened Sensitivity to Rejection or Criticism: An unusual sign of depression can include an increased sensitivity to perceived rejection, criticism, or negative feedback.
-Individuals may respond disproportionately to minor slights, internalize criticism, or avoid social interactions due to a heightened fear of judgment or disapproval, which can impact their relationships and self-esteem.
+Your loved one may respond disproportionately to minor slights, internalize criticism, or avoid social interactions due to a heightened fear of judgment or disapproval.

-- Changes in Appetite and Weight: Your loved one may experience a loss of appetite and unintentional weight loss or crave carbs and sugar leading to weight gain.
+- Changes in Appetite and Weight: Some may experience a loss of appetite and unintentional weight loss or crave carbs and sugar leading to weight gain.
 Subtle changes in eating patterns or unexplained fluctuations in weight can indicate underlying emotional distress.
-Disordered eating behaviors or a preoccupation with body image may signal depression.
+Disordered eating behaviors or a preoccupation with body image may also signal depression.

 Recognizing signs of depression is key for early intervention, accurate diagnosis, and effective treatment of this mental health condition.